Kazakh president appoints head of new energy ministry

-ALMATY (Reuters) - Kazakhstan’s President Nursultan Nazarbayev on Wednesday appointed Vladimir Shkolnik, the head of national uranium company Kazatomprom, as head of a reorganised energy ministry.
+ALMATY (Reuters) - Kazakhstan’s President Nursultan Nazarbayev on Wednesday appointed Vladimir Shkolnik, the head of national uranium company Kazatomprom, as head of a reorganized energy ministry.

 The new energy ministry will be based on the former oil and gas ministry.